fbpx

 2021:

-In October 2021, when the Prison Ombudsman published its report into the Bronzefield baby death, the campaign secured media coverage on the wider issue of pregnancy in prison in Cosmopolitan, Telegraph, The I and Grazia, creating a platform for women to share their experiences of being pregnant in prison – some of their voices can be heard in this campaign video:
+In October 2021, when the Prison Ombudsman published its report into the death of Aisha Cleary at HMP Bronzefield, Level Up secured media coverage on the wider issue of pregnancy in prison in Cosmopolitan, Telegraph, The I and Grazia, creating a platform for women to share their experiences of being pregnant in prison – some of their voices can be heard in this campaign video:

 At the same time, the Policing, Crime, Sentencing and Courts Act was going through parliament.
 Amendments were debated on changes to the sentencing and bail of pregnant women and primary carers, but they didn’t make it into law.